 The District issues general obligation bonds to provide funds to acquire and improve public infrastructure in specified areas.
 General obligation bonds have been issued for governmental activities only.
-The bonds with interest are payable semiannually.
+The bonds are generally callable with interest payable semiannually.
 Bonds payable at June 30, 2022, consisted of the outstanding general obligation bonds presented below: